-The Han dynasty came to power in 202 BC, bringing an end to the chaos that raged throughout China after the fall of the Qin dynasty.
-The Han emperors ruled China for more than 400 years, except for a brief period between AD 9 and 23, when a powerful minister, Wang Mang, seized the throne.
+The Han dynasty came to power in 202 BCE, bringing an end to the chaos accompanying the fall of the Qin dynasty.
+The Han emperors ruled China for more than 400 years, except for a brief period between 9 and 23 CE, when a powerful minister, Wang Mang, seized the throne.

-The four hundred years of unity which the Han brought China gave the Chinese people a strong identity as a single nation (to this day they call themselves the “Han”).
-Moreover, during the Han period the Chinese civil service was developed into an organization which could govern the entire country effectively and weld it together into a single state.
-Connected to this, Confucianisn became the ruling ideology of China under the Han, and would remain so until the 20th century.We have seen that the Qin dynasty united China under its rule, but within a generation had been engulfed in rebellion and chaos.
+The Qin dynasty had united China under its rule, but within a generation had been engulfed in rebellion and chaos.
 By 206, when the last Qin emperor surrendered his capital to one of the rebel leaders and abdicated the throne, many different rebel groups had seized control of their own areas of China.
 Their leaders had declared themselves kings, and had fallen to fighting each other.
-After its all too brief period of unity, China was sliding again into being a collection of different states.
+After its all too brief period of unity, China was sliding again into being a collection of many states.